Dalkeith Palace

 Dalkeith Palace is a country house in Dalkeith, Midlothian, Scotland.
 It was the seat of the Dukes of Buccleuch from 1642 until 1914, and is owned by the Buccleuch Living Heritage Trust.
-The present palace was built 1701–1711 on the site of the medieval Dalkeith Castle.
+The present palace was built 1701–1711 on the site of the medieval Dalkeith Castle, and was latterly renamed Dalkeith House.

+History

-The medieval castle and collegiate church
+The medieval castle

-Dalkeith Castle was located to the north east of Dalkeith and dated from the 12th century when it was in the possession of the Clan Graham Lords of Dalkeith.
+Dalkeith Castle was located on the same site as the present palace, to the north east of Dalkeith.
+It dated from the 12th century when it was in the possession of the Clan Graham, Lords of Dalkeith.
 With the death of John de Graham in 1341–1342 the castle and the barony of Dalkeith passed to the Clan Douglas via his sister, Marjory, who was married to Sir William Douglas.
 James Douglas of Dalkeith became the Earl of Morton in the mid 15th century.
 The castle was strategically located in an easily defensible position above a bend in the River North Esk.
 Nearer the centre of Dalkeith, James Douglas, 1st Lord Dalkeith, endowed the collegiate church in 1406, where Douglas earls, lords, and knights were buried.

 Margaret Tudor, the bride of King James IV, stayed at Dalkeith Castle as the guest of the Earl of Morton before her formal entry to Edinburgh in 1503.
 In 1543, Cardinal Beaton was imprisoned in Dalkeith Castle.
 The castle was captured on 3 June 1548 during the war of the Rough Wooing by the English soldiers James Wilford and Thomas Wyndham, with the Spanish captain Pedro de Gamboa.

 Mary, Queen of Scots, rode from Edinburgh to stay a few days at Dalkeith in October 1565.
+From June 1574, Regent Morton, who had been captured at the siege of 1548, extended the castle.
+Sir John Forster, an English border warden captured at the Raid of the Redeswire, was held in the palace in July 1575.